Sulaiman Ismail

-Sulaiman "The Bomb" Ismail is a former professional American Football player, and the younger brother of Raghib "The Rocket" Ismail and Qadry "The Missile" Ismail.
+Sulaiman "The Bomb" Ismail is an American former football player.
 He played collegiately as a walk-on at the University of Texas-El Paso in 1995.
 On February 14, 2001, he signed a three-year contract with the Arena Football League's New York Dragons, but was waived soon after.
-He was claimed by the Greensboro Prowlers on April 4, but placed on the Inactive List on April 26.
+He was claimed by the Greensboro Prowlers of the af2 on April 4, but placed on the inactive list on April 26.

 Sulaiman has a black belt in Shotokan Karate, judo and jujutsu.
-He has had three professional boxing matches with a record of 1-2-0 and five amateur MMA matches with a record of 2-3-0.
+He has had three professional boxing matches with a record of 1–2–0 and five amateur MMA matches with a record of 2–3–0.

+Personal life

+Sulaiman is the younger brother of former NFL wide receivers Raghib "Rocket" Ismail and Qadry "Missile" Ismail as well as the uncle of Qadry's son, receiver Qadir Ismail.